Category

 CQRS Pattern: Separating Write Models from Query Models at Scale

 TLDR: CQRS works when read and write workloads diverge, but only with explicit freshness budgets and projection reliability.
-TLDR: This dedicated deep dive focuses on the internals, failure behavior, performance trade-offs, and rollout strategy requi...
+The hard part is not separating models — it is operating lag, replay, and rollback safely.
+An e-commerce platform's order se...

 Circuit Breaker Pattern: Prevent Cascading Failures in Service Calls